World cup

 The Alpine Skiing World Cup consists of a series of competitions where results are counted together.

 A world cup is a global sporting competition in which the participant entities – usually international teams or individuals representing their countries – compete for the title of world champion.
 The event most associated with the name is the FIFA World Cup for association football, which dates back to 1930.
-Since then there have been a number of sporting events labeled "world cup", such as the ICC Men's Cricket World Cup, the Rugby World Cup, Rugby League World Cup, Basketball World Cup, and the Hockey World Cup.
+Since then there have been a number of sporting events labeled "world cup", such as the ICC Men's Cricket World Cup, the ICC Men's T20 World Cup, the Rugby World Cup, Rugby League World Cup, Basketball World Cup, and the Hockey World Cup.

 A world cup is generally, though not always, considered the premier competition in its sport, with the victor attaining the highest honour in that sport and being able to lay claim to the title of their sport's best.
 In some sports, however, the Olympic title carries at least as much prestige, while other sports such as diving and artistic gymnastics differentiate between their premier competitions, such as World Championships and Olympic Games, and their "World Cup", which is organized as a smaller scale but high-level showcase event with small elite fields.

 Differences between world cup and world championships

-Some sports governing bodies prefer the title "world championship" or a related term; some even organize both a world cup and a world championship with different rules.
-Usually, such competitions take one of two forms: a short periodic competition or a year-long series of meetings, but more frequently many sports have both a World Cup (usually consisting of multiple events in a season), and a world championship (usually a single event).
+Many sports governing bodies prefer the title "world championship" or a related term; some even organize both a world cup and a world championship with different rules.
+Usually, these competitions take one of two forms: a short periodic competition or a year-long series of meetings.
+Most frequently, many sports have both a World Cup (usually consisting of multiple events in a season), and a world championship (usually a single event).